Aimeedeer/coconut-report/content/showcase.md

     This is a teambuilding post, written after moving the office.
     It was a way of sharing the company's culture.
   - [SegmentFault 团队七夕趴 - 如何Lu 出一个未来](https://segmentfault.com/a/1190000003408745).
-    We organized a match-making party involved in developers' jargon, sharing how geek the team is.
+    We organized party featuring developers' jargon,
+    sharing how geeky the team is.

 ### Event Strategies and Operation

 - Nervos
   - [RustCon Asia 2019][rustcon] is the first Rust community conference in China.
-    It attracted more than 300 Rust developers in Asia, with speakers came from overseas.
+    It attracted more than 300 Rust developers in Asia, with speakers coming from overseas.
     It was a big party for Rust developers in China and for projects that adopted or plan to adopt Rust.
     The conference bridged Rust western community and Rust China community.
-  - Rust in Blockchain meetups, SF, Berlin, Hangzhou, China.
+  - Rust in Blockchain meetups, [SF][rib-sf],
-    This is a series of meetups organized for building global connections, with the common topics on Rust and blockchain.
-    We connected great developers, and some of them showed up on other events or as podcast guests.
+    [Berlin][rib-berlin], [Hangzhou, China][rib-hz].
-  - Rust in Blockchain workshops during SF blockchain week.
+    and [Rust in Blockchain workshops][rib-workshop] during SF blockchain week.
-  - [Crypto Wednesday][]
+  - Crypto Wednesday:
-    was a weekly dev meetup created for Nervos community.
+    a weekly dev meetup created for Nervos community.
     It successfully engaged developers and built a good reputation.
-    There were speakers and attendees came from other cities.
+    Some speakers and attendees came from other cities.
+  - Nervos meetup series
-  - Nervos meetup: Greetings around China.
+    - "Greetings" around China
-    After Nervos announced fundraising news,
-    we planned the first round of meetups in many cities in China and started building the community.
-  - Nervos meetup: Beyond Consensus in China and overseas.
+    - "Beyond Consensus" in China and overseas
-    I proposed many series of meetups with different branding and topics.
-    This one got a wilder reach, and the "Beyond Consensus" is still in use afterward.
 - SegmentFault
-  - [Anyone Can Code Hackathon][post-hackathon] in three cities in China.
+  - [Anyone Can Code Hackathon][post-hackathon]
-  It was the first global level hackathon that is organized by SegmentFault.
-  - SegmentFault conferences [SFDC][event-sfdc] in Beijing and Hangzhou, China.
-SFDC is SegmentFault's first conference.
+  - SegmentFault conferences [SFDC][event-sfdc]

 [tba]: https://github.com/Aimeedeer/bigannouncement